agnunez/espros/README.md

 NodeMCU with motor shield and 2 DC motors plus infrared encoders wheels (DoIt car) implementation in ROS WiFi with esproswifi approach.
 Encoder counters are pusblished and basic movement with time lenth as subscritions.
+Car is moved with messages like:

+$ rostopic pub -1 /car/forward std_msgs/Int16 1000 // to move foward 1000 ms

+Car encoders can be read with:

+$ rostopic echo /car/leftencoder

 This code is part of a much larger project to build an open source ROS Robot, called Gara